This guide is relevant to officials in non-corporate Commonwealth entities (NCEs) who:

 - identify why the accountable authority of the entity cannot grant the indemnity (e.g. the granting of the indemnity involving a contingent liability falls outside the scope of the directions of the Finance Minister’s delegation to accountable authorities)

-- contain the model Indemnity Grant Request Form in the Appendix below.
+- contain the model Indemnity Grant Request Form in the Appendix below

 - provide reasons why the indemnity is needed.

-- Entities that consider they may need the Finance Minister’s approval to grant an indemnity can contact their Agency Advice Unit (AAU) in Finance in the first instance.
+- Entities that consider they may need the Finance Minister’s approval to authorise them to grant an indemnity can contact their Agency Advice Unit (AAU) in Finance in the first instance.
 Where the proposed arrangement will constitute new policy it must be considered in accordance with the Budget process.
 To assist the Finance Minister’s decision, officials can provide Finance copies of any:

 - legal advice it has received on the matter